collapsed-stacks/startups/questions/7814/should-i-take-preorders-after-successful-prototype.md

 - tagged: `crowd-funding`, `prototyping`
 - score: 1

-<p>I have a guitar amplifier I invented that uses a handmade wooden cabinet with some very simple electronics inside that do "something different".
+I have a guitar amplifier I invented that uses a handmade wooden cabinet with some very simple electronics inside that do "something different".
 I have built everything myself.
 The proto is cheap wood but it looks fine to photograph.
 The production versions will use higher quality wood and assembly.
-The reason I haven't built a production version is because I can't justify the time/cost commitment until I know people want me to build them. </p>
+The reason I haven't built a production version is because I can't justify the time/cost commitment until I know people want me to build them.

-<p>Do you think it's OK for me to already go ahead and make a video and take preorders with the prototype?
-I feel confident that I will find the space and resources I need to fullfill the orders but I would like to have some orders secure before I do that.</p>
+Do you think it's OK for me to already go ahead and make a video and take preorders with the prototype?
+I feel confident that I will find the space and resources I need to fullfill the orders but I would like to have some orders secure before I do that.